Adam00193/se_project_spots/README.md

 The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
 Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster.

 Hello!
 Here is my google video link!
-(Update after second submission.
-I made two videos, scrapping the first one and I forgot to change the link to the final video!
-Sorry)

 https://docs.google.com/videos/d/1-Kqy_znpmWCzwP0wULS31GPH5fCfo_DTxIuvfia1pJ4/edit?usp=sharing